doldsimo/mdx-import-zipfile/README.md

 ## How it works

-After starting the application with the [online demo](https://lern-app-data-transfer-mdx.netlify.app/) or the local instance, a previously locally downloaded zip learning unit must be uploaded to the app on the start page.
+After starting the application with the [online demo](https://lern-app-data-transfer-mdx.netlify.app/) or a local instance, a previously locally downloaded zip learning unit must be uploaded to the app on the start page.
 A sample lesson can be downloaded directly from the application home page, or found in [this](https://github.com/doldsimo/mdx-import-zipfile/tree/dev/ImportData) folder.
 After importing the application, the lesson starts automatically.